Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Soft-virtual rapidity distribution

 Through the quantity $X$, we represent an inclusive hadronic state. $q_i$ stands for the momentum of corresponding colorless particle $F_i$.
 We denote the invariant mass square of the final state by $q^2$ which is related to the momenta $\{q_i\}$ through $q^2=\left(\sum_i q_i \right)^2$.
 Without loss of generality, the rapidity of the final state invariant mass system is defined as

 The differential rapidity distribution at the hadronic level can be written as

+where $\sigma_B$ is the leading order inclusive cross section.
 The dimensionless variables, $\tau$ and $z$, are respectively defined as the ratios of invariant mass square of the final state to the square of hadronic ($S$) and partonic ($\hat s$) center-of-mass energies i.e.

-We denote the fraction of the initial state hadronic momentum carried by the partons ($a,b$) that take part in the scattering at the partonic level as $x_{1(2)}$, and these are constrained through the relation $\tau=zx_1x_2$ as reflected by the presence of the respective $\delta$-function in the definition of $W$. $f_{a(b)}$ are the parton distribution functions (PDF) renormalized at the factorization scale $\mu_F$.
-We represent the renormalization scale through $\mu_R$.
-The mass-factorized scattering matrix element is denoted through ${\overline{\cal M}}_{ab}$ containing an overline to signify the sum and average over all the quantum numbers for the final and initial state particles, respectively.
-The corresponding $m$-particle phase space is $[dPS_m]$.
-Note that the numerical value of the integer $m$ depends on the number of radiated partons which is solely controlled by the perturbative order we are interested in. $\sigma_B$ in \eqref{eq:rapidity-dist} is the leading order contribution normalized by the delta function.
+We denote the fraction of the initial state hadronic momentum carried by the partons ($a,b$) that take part in the scattering at the partonic level as $x_{1(2)}$, and these are constrained through the relation $\tau=zx_1x_2$ as reflected by the presence of the respective $\delta$-function in the definition of $W$.
+The remaining delta functions reflects the momentum conservation and also the rapidity of final state invariant mass system as defined by \eqref{eq:rapidity}. $\hat f_{a(b)}$ are the bare parton distribution functions (PDF).
+The spin and color averaged square of the scattering matrix element is denoted by $|{\overline{\rm M}}_{ab}|^2$.
+The corresponding $m+n$-particle phase space is given by $[dPS_{m+n}]$ where the integer $n$ indicates the number of colorless particles at the final state.
+Note that the numerical value of the integer $m$ depends on the number of radiated partons which is solely controlled by the perturbative order we are interested in.

-The scattering matrix element or equivalently the partonic differential distribution can be perturbatively expanded in powers of strong coupling constant $a_s(\mu_R^2) \equiv \alpha_s(\mu_R^2)/4\pi$.
+The scattering matrix element or equivalently the partonic differential distribution can be perturbatively expanded in powers of strong coupling constant $a_s(\mu_R^2) \equiv \alpha_s(\mu_R^2)/4\pi$ with $\mu_R$ being the renormalization scale.
 In this article, we confine ourselves to the regime where the leading order (LO) processes can only be initiated through color neutral quark or gluon channels,